-The MS in Health Law and Strategy program is now accepting applications for our May 2022 cohort, graduating in May 2023.
+The MS in Health Law and Strategy program is now accepting applications for the cohort starting in Fall 2022, graduating in Fall 2023.

 The admissions process is rigorous and selective.
 We consider applicants holistically based on the qualities they will bring to the MS in Health Law and Strategy program.
 To begin:

 Contact us with any questions.
 You may reach our admissions representatives at firstname.lastname@example.org and 646.504.3554.

 As part of the online application, we will need the following: